Use the CAR method to tackle interview questions. Vividly illustrate your accomplishments and impress hiring managers!

 • The Results you achieved for the organization

-CAR is the acronym for this method.
 Other similar techniques are the STAR method (which stands for Situation/Tasks, Action, Results) and SOAR (Situation, Objective/Obstacle, Action, Results).
-In this article, we will focus on helping you build great stories about your accomplishments with the CAR method.
+In this article, we’ll focus on helping you build great stories about your accomplishments with the C-cAR method.

 This technique is easy to deploy with a little research on the company you’ll be interviewing for, and a review of your relevant accomplishments.
-The next step is simply to frame your accomplishments into the CAR format to build impressive stories showcasing your skills.
+The next step is simply to frame your accomplishments into the CAR or C-cAR format to build impressive stories showcasing your skills.
 Working with your accomplishments, and framing them in an active voice, as the CAR method requires, will prepare you well for job interview questions and get you comfortable with talking about your effectiveness as a job candidate.

 Home → Helpful Articles → Interviewing → The CAR Interview Method Brings Your Accomplishments to Life

-Research the company
+The CAR Interview Method: Research the company

 First, it always helps to do some market research on a potential new job, to learn some context about the company you’re applying for.
 This research can include the origin and mission of the company, the kinds of problems the company hopes to solve, the company culture, and the job description for the position you’re applying to.
 Find information about the company and your potential role through: